mauricio-hormazabal/modal_piano_engine/README.md

 ## NOTE

-This project is in an early alpha version.
+This project is in an early alpha version (no release).
 It doesn't sound good, nor does it aim to or allow real-time play, but it provides a theoretical and practical basis for understanding this type of synthesis and how it relates to real piano parameters, such as inharmonicity, resonance gain, duration, etc.

 It is functional in terms of MIDI interface and receives NOTE ON and NOTE OFF events from any type of MIDI controller.

 The source code is not structured in the best way, nor does it incorporate major optimizations other than precalculating some cosines and exponentials.

-## Visión General del Proyecto
+## Project Overview
-### Objetivo
+### Objective

-Crear un motor de síntesis física de piano de cola en tiempo real, con énfasis en fidelidad sonora.
+To create a real-time physical synthesis engine for a grand piano, with an emphasis on sound fidelity.

-Características clave a implementar:
+Key features to implement:

-1. Modelo modal de las cuerdas (por tecla)
+1. Modal model of the strings (per key)
-2. Modelado de inarmonía (tensión y rigidez de cuerdas)
+2. Inharmonicity modeling (string tension and stiffness)
-3. Resonancias simpáticas entre cuerdas
+3. Sympathetic resonances between strings
-4. Interacción con tabla armónica (soundboard)
+4. Interaction with the soundboard
-5. Resonancia de caja (cabinet response)
+5. Cabinet resonance (cabinet response)
-6. Soporte para polifonía completa (88 teclas)
+6. Support for full polyphony (88 keys)
-7. Control desde un escaneo de teclado (interfaz MIDI u otro hardware)
+7. Control via keyboard scanning (MIDI interface or other hardware)
-8. Ejecutarse en tiempo real (bajo consumo)
+8. Run in real time (low resource consumption)

-1, 2, 3, 6, 7 y 8 se encuentran en una primera versión básica, pero funcional.
-Mas que un piano de cola, suena similar a los modelos de piano "brillante" de los sintetizadores de los años 80s.
+9. Features 1, 2, 3, 6, 7, and 8 are present in an initial, basic but functional version.
+Rather than sounding like a grand piano, it resembles the "bright" piano models found in 1980s synthesizers.

-### ¿Qué es la Síntesis Modal?
+### What is Modal Synthesis?
-La síntesis modal representa un objeto vibrante (como una cuerda) como una suma de modos propios (resonancias naturales).
-Cada modo es un oscilador amortiguado con una frecuencia, ganancia e índice de amortiguamiento.
+Modal synthesis represents a vibrating object (such as a string) as a sum of its eigenmodes (natural resonances).
+Each mode is a damped oscillator with its own frequency, gain, and damping coefficient.

 $y_k(t) = A_k e^{-\alpha_k t} \cos(2\pi f_k t + \phi_k)$